National Coal Heritage Area Authority

 Oak Hill, WV

 The National Coal Heritage Area (NCHA) is one of only 40 nationally designated heritage areas in the entire United States.
 It represents a part of the growing effort by the National Park Service to develop resource protection initiatives for areas of national importance that rely on partnerships and private ownership rather than the traditional methods of Federally owned parklands.
-The mission of the National Coal Heritage Area is to preserve, protect, and interpret lands, structures, and communities associated with the coal mining heritage of West Virginia.
+The mission of the National Coal Heritage Area is to preserve, protect, and interpret lands, structures and communities associated with the coal mining heritage of West Virginia.
+This area is worth the visiting during all seasons.

 Trip Inspiration